sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 In Svelte 4 syntax, every property (declared via `export let`) is bindable, meaning you can `bind:` to it.
 In runes mode, properties are not bindable by default: you need to denote bindable props with the [`$bindable`](/docs/runes#$bindable) rune.

+If a bindable property has a default value (e.g. `let { foo = $bindable('bar') } = $props();`), you need to pass a non-`undefined` value to that property if you're binding to it.
+This prevents ambiguous behavior — the parent and child must have the same value — and results in better performance (in Svelte 4, the default value was reflected back to the parent, resulting in wasteful additional render cycles).

 ### `accessors` option is ignored

 Setting the `accessors` option to `true` makes properties of a component directly accessible on the component instance.
 In runes mode, properties are never accessible on the component instance.
 You can use component exports instead if you need to expose them.